Best Headphones for Tinnitus

 2. Warm or Neutral-Sounding Headphones are Best for Tinnitus

-Warm headphones put more emphasis on lower frequencies, giving a more relaxed and immersive sound where you're not hyper-focusing on details or higher-pitched sounds.
+Warm headphones put more emphasis on lower frequencies, giving a more relaxed and immersive listening experience where you're not hyper-focusing on details or higher-pitched sounds.
 Bright-sounding headphones are not recommended, as harsh or screechy high notes can be irritating to tinnitus sufferers.
 A headphone is said to be "bright" when there is too much emphasis on the treble.
-Now, treble is where we get detail, air, and definition in our music, but for tinnitus sufferers, it's best in moderation.
+Now, treble is where we get detail, air, and definition in our music–including clarity in vocals–but for tinnitus sufferers, it's best in moderation.
 Likewise, analytical-sounding headphones, which highlight micro-details, can be fatiguing for people with tinnitus.
-You want to enjoy your music without fatiguing or irritating your ears.
+You want the best buy where you can enjoy your music without fatiguing or irritating your ears.

 3. People with Tinnitus Should Avoid Earbuds, Earphones, and IEMs